lokothodida/gs-plugin-sdk/README.md

 * `include` those files before your plugin is registered
 * You can now use these classes in your plugin

-# Included Libraries
+# TODO
-* TODO: Full documentation for below methods
+* Full documentation for below methods

+# Libraries
 ## GSUtils
 ### SDK_VERSION
 ### __construct